You have a powerful story that needs to be told. Tell it so that it captivates your readers.

 What is the point of the story?

 2. What is the sequence of your story?
-Stories can be told sequentially, in retrospect, with flashbacks, through dreams and internal dialogue—the possibilities are many.
+Stories can be told sequentially, in retrospect, with flashbacks, through dreams and internal dialogue—the possibilities are numerous.
 The trick lies in making sure the reader always knows what’s going on and where in the stream of time a scene falls.
 The challenge in A Brother Betrayed came in the form of setting the stage for upcoming events, introducing the protagonist, showing the relationship between her and her deceased husband, addressing the depth of her loss, and relating her emotional state at the story’s outset.
 After a variety of beginnings, I chose the following scene to open the book.
 The order of events following the the first chapter are typically sequential with occasional flashbacks, surfacing memories, and internal dialogue.
-Note that the opening scene starts out in the present—just a few weeks after the death of her husband—but the short dream sequence takes her back to the beginning of their relationship and creates the foundation on which the story is built.
-When she’s jolted awake by the clock radio, she’s hit with the reality that he’s gone, and she has no idea how to go on without him.
+Note that the opening scene starts out in the present—just a few weeks after the death of Katherine’s husband—but the short dream sequence takes her back to the beginning of their relationship and creates the foundation on which the story is built.
+When she’s jolted awake by the clock radio, she’s hit with the reality that he died, and she has no idea how to go on without him.